 What the Media Says

 The Guardian spoke with Jay Shetty school graduates directly.
-While they described it as a worthwhile personal experience, none of them were earning a full-time income from coaching a year after completing the program.
+While they described it as a worthwhile personal experience, none of the small group interviewed were earning a full-time income from coaching a year after completing the program.
+That is a limited, anecdotal sample rather than a representative outcomes study.

 Jay Shetty Certification School: Is It Worth It?